AKB48: 2022–present: Comeback after COVID-19, transfer to Universal Music Group and 20th Anniversary

 AKB48's 66th single "Oh My Pumpkin!", centered by Yui Oguri, was released on 13 August 2025 as part of the group's 20th anniversary celebrations.
 As such, the single also involved members from each current overseas sister groups, as well as graduated members Atsuko Maeda, Minami Takahashi, Haruna Kojima and Rino Sashihara, the first time graduated members has taken part in a single since Kimi wa Melody in 2016.
-It was also confirmed that other graduated members will also be invited to perform at the group's 20th anniversary concerts at Nippon Budokan in December 2025.
+In December 2025, it was also confirmed that other graduated members will also be invited to perform at the group's 20th anniversary concerts at Nippon Budokan, AKB48 also announced that they will participate in the 76th NHK Kōhaku Uta Gassen for the first time in 6 years.

 AKB48 Group

 AKB48 has sister groups created domestically and overseas, which are collectively referred to as AKB48 Group.